openid/sharedsignals/README.md

 Pay attention to errors generating the files and warnings about the document date.
 You should update the date to today's date.

-In order to run `make` you need to install `xml2rfc` which can be done via pip: `pip install xml2rfc`
+In order to run `make` you need to:
+1. install `xml2rfc` which can be done via pip: `pip install xml2rfc`
+1. install `kramdown-rfc` which can be done via Ruby gems: `gem install kramdown-rfc`